- 1 IVAs in brief

 Although the above points might help you to make up your own mind about whether an IVA is worth it, a more appropriate question to ask might be “is an IVA right for me?”

 Even if you meet the criteria, an IVA may not be the most effective debt solution for you and whether you should pursue this course of action will depend on your personal circumstances and financial goals.
-If you are unsure about which debt solution to choose or have an idea of which one fits your circumstances but don’t know how to proceed, you could benefit from qualified financial advice and there are a great deal of providers offering this service in the UK.
+If you are unsure about which debt solution to choose or have an idea of which one fits your circumstances but don’t know how to proceed, you could benefit from qualified financial advice and there are many providers offering this service in the UK.

 *According to official statistics from the Government Insolvency Service.